Skip to main menu Skip to main content Skip to footer content

 1. Text/SMS

 Texting is another cost-effective contact method that most practices prefer to use to communicate with patients; in fact, many active patients prefer to be reached via text with how quick they can receive information and stay updated on their treatment.
-But as with email, texting may be cheaper, but it isn’t the most effective outreach for patient reactivation when used by itself or alongside email; likewise, Brevium’s study found that 30 percent of practices’ inactive patients remain untouched when text and email are the only contact methods.
-Compared to more effective outreach channels, text fails practices with its lower reachability, with only 64 percent of inactive patients having text-friendly phone numbers listed in the practices’ systems.
+But as with email, texting may be cheaper, but it isn’t the most effective outreach for patient reactivation when used by itself or alongside email; likewise, Brevium’s study found that 30 percent of practices’ lost to follow-up patients remain untouched when text and email are the only contact methods.
+Compared to more effective outreach channels, text fails practices with its lower reachability, with only 64 percent of lost to follow-up patients having text-friendly phone numbers listed in the practices’ systems.

 For practices to continue using text and email as primary patient reactivation methods, there needs to be an emphasis on having accurate information; otherwise, patient reactivation efforts will be futile.
 While text and email should remain important parts of your reactivation strategy, be sure to pair them with outreach methods that have higher reachability so you can continue using what you know while also forming a reactivation plan that will generate better results.